MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/air-remediation-actions.md

 description: "Learn about remediation actions in automated investigation and response capabilities in Office 365 Advanced Threat Protection Plan 2."
 ---

-# Remediation actions in following an automated investigation in Office 365
+# Remediation actions following an automated investigation in Office 365

 ## Remediation actions overview